 To gauge the current status of the women’s game – on tour and at club level – we spoke to four key players who really know what’s happening.

 Annika Sorenstam, the greatest women's golfer of all time

 Career highlights: Won 72 official LPGA Tour victories, including 10 Majors.
 She was named LPGA Player of the Year a record eight times and earned in excess of $22 million throughout her 15-year career on the US circuit.

 Nationality: Scottish Age: 51

-Career highlights: A six-time LET winner, Matthew landed her maiden Major title at the 2009 Women’s Open and captained the European team to victory in the 2019 Solheim Cup.
+Career highlights: A six-time LET winner, Matthew landed her maiden Major title at the 2009 Women’s Open and captained the European team to victory in the 2019 and 2021 Solheim Cups.